infamousjoeg/conceal/README.md

 SetupCloseHandler creates a 'listener' on a new goroutine which will notify the program if it receives an interrupt from the OS.
 We then handle this by calling our clean up procedure and exiting the program.

+## Concept

+### Why Choose Conceal for Your Secret Management Needs?

+In modern software development, securely managing secrets (such as API keys, passwords, and other sensitive data) is crucial.
+Conceal, developed by Joe Garcia, is a powerful utility designed to simplify and secure the management of these secrets.
+Here’s why you should consider using Conceal:

+#### **Leverage Existing Tools**
+**"Why not use what Steve and Bill gave us?"**
+- Conceal allows developers to use built-in tools and environments (like macOS Keychain) to manage secrets without needing to commit any code or set up a dedicated secrets manager initially.
+This means you can start development immediately without additional setup overhead.

+#### **Seamless Integration with Summon**
+- Conceal works seamlessly with Summon, a tool that injects secrets as environment variables into your applications.
+This allows for easy transitioning between different environments without changing the code.
+As you move from development to staging to production, the secrets provider can change without any code modification, enhancing flexibility and security.

+#### **Establish Secure Coding Practices Early**
+**"You're establishing secure coding habits by starting development using environment variables out of the gate."**
+- By using Conceal and Summon together, you adopt best practices from the start.
+Managing secrets via environment variables is a secure method that avoids hardcoding sensitive information in your application code, thus preventing technical debt and security vulnerabilities.

+#### **Avoid Technical Debt**
+**"...instead of creating technical debt that then becomes a problem later on down the line when a secrets manager needs to be baked into it."**
+- Starting with good practices means you won't need to refactor your code later to integrate a secrets manager.
+Conceal helps avoid this costly and time-consuming process by providing a secure solution from the beginning.

+#### **Cost-Effective Solution**
+**"Free or overpay, which do you choose?"**
+- Conceal leverages free, existing tools, avoiding the need for expensive enterprise secrets management solutions.
+This makes it a cost-effective choice, especially for startups and small teams.

+### Key Features of Conceal

+1. **Local Development-Friendly**: Ideal for local development environments where access to a full secrets management system might not be available.
+2. **Ease of Use**: Simple commands to set and retrieve secrets, integrated smoothly with the development workflow.
+3. **Security**: Ensures that secrets are not hardcoded, reducing the risk of accidental exposure.

+### How to Get Started with Conceal

+1. **Install Conceal**: Follow the instructions in the [Conceal GitHub repository](https://github.com/infamousjoeg/conceal) to install the utility.
+2. **Set Secrets**: Use the `conceal set` command to securely store your secrets.
+3. **Retrieve Secrets**: Integrate with Summon to retrieve secrets as environment variables in your application.

+### Conclusion

+Conceal is a powerful and useful utility for any developer looking to securely manage secrets without incurring additional setup costs or creating technical debt.
+By integrating with existing tools and promoting secure practices from the start, Conceal ensures your development process remains efficient, secure, and cost-effective.
+Choose Conceal to simplify your secret management and focus on building great software.

+For more information and to get started, visit the [Conceal GitHub page](https://github.com/infamousjoeg/conceal).

 ## Maintainer